Jadon Sancho: 2019–2021

 Success continued ahead of the 2019–20 season, with Sancho providing an assist and scoring in a 2–0 DFL-Supercup victory over Bayern Munich on 3 August 2019.
 Later that month Sancho agreed a new contract with Dortmund.
 In November, he was named runner-up in the Golden Boy award.
 The next month, he was named runner-up in the Kopa Trophy award.
 Sancho's goal in Dortmund's 3–3 draw with RB Leipzig on 17 December meant he had scored in seven consecutive games for the club (including in Champions League matches against Barcelona and Slavia Prague), bringing his tally up to 15 goals and 16 assists in the Bundesliga in the calendar year of 2019.
 Sancho's three goals and three assists in five league matches during February 2020 saw him named Bundesliga Player of the Month for the second time in his career.

 On 31 May 2020, Sancho scored his first career hat-trick in a 6–1 away win over SC Paderborn.
 After scoring his first goal, he removed his shirt to reveal a shirt with the message "Justice for George Floyd", a black man who was murdered earlier that week in Minneapolis by a police officer, who knelt on Floyd's neck until he became unresponsive.

-On 13 May 2021, Sancho scored a two goals in a 4–1 win over RB Leipzig in the 2021 DFB-Pokal Final.
+On 13 May 2021, Sancho scored two goals in a 4–1 win over RB Leipzig in the 2021 DFB-Pokal final.

 Manchester United

+2021–2023

 On 1 July 2021, it was announced that Manchester United and Dortmund had reached an agreement for Sancho's transfer, subject to him signing a contract and passing a medical, both of which were expected to happen after UEFA Euro 2020.
-The transfer was completed on 23 July, after Sancho signed a five-year contract with the option of a further year.
-He was given the number 25 shirt last worn by Odion Ighalo.
+The transfer was completed on 23 July, for a reported transfer fee of £73 million (€85 million), after Sancho signed a five-year contract with the option of a further year.
 On 14 August, he made his debut as a substitute for Daniel James in a 5–1 home league win over rivals Leeds United.
 On 23 November, he scored his first goal for the club, against Villarreal to secure a spot in the knockout stage of the Champions League.
-Five days later he scored his first Premier League goal against Chelsea after Jorginho miscontrolled a long clearance from Bruno Fernandes, allowing Sancho to take advantage of a two-on-one with Édouard Mendy.
+Five days later, he scored his first Premier League goal against Chelsea after Jorginho miscontrolled a long clearance from Bruno Fernandes, allowing Sancho to take advantage of a two-on-one with Édouard Mendy.

 Sancho scored his first goal of the 2022–23 season in a 2–1 home victory over Liverpool on 22 August 2022.
 On 1 February 2023, he played in the EFL Cup semi-final second leg match against Nottingham Forest, his first match since October 2022, as his team secured a place in the final.
 A week later, he came off the bench to score the equalising goal in a 2–2 draw at home to Leeds United.